gtod/postgres-json/doc/user-guide.md

 The [Beginner's Guide](beginners.md) has informal definitions and http://www.json.org has formal defintions of the following terms:
 *JSON object, JSON array, JSON value, JSON string, JSON number*.

+It's worth repeating that a *JSON object* is a key/value map, where the keys must be strings.
+It's important to keep this notion distinct from the more general notion of a *lisp object*, and often which *object* is meant must be gleaned from context.

 ##### JSON document